-- " Make sure you have phone numbers of your friends. - Contacting your friends on a regular basis talk about what you have been doing and listen to what they have been doing. - Plan ahead and book time in your diary or calendar to see your friends. - >> If your friend asks you to go somewhere, write down the details and put it in your diary so you don't forget. - " Remember special events in your friends' lives - their birthday and other special occasions. - yoin a sporting or recreational organisation to meet people who have similar interests as you (see social and recreational information sheet for details).
+- Make sure you have the phone numbers of your friends. - Contact your friends regularly.
+Talk about what you have been doing and listen to what they have been doing. - Plan ahead and book time in your diary or calendar to see your friends. - If your friend asks you to go somewhere, write down the details and put it in your diary so you don't forget. - Remember special events in your friends' lives such as their birthdays and other special occasions. - Join a sporting or recreational organisation to meet people who have similar interests as you (see social and recreational information sheet for details).